 View the list of companies in China with whom we have a collaborative relationship.

 UT Arlington’s Dallas-Fort Worth-based Executive MBA offers the only Asian Business Studies graduate certificate in conjunction with an EMBA program in the United States.
 The graduate certificate is available only to Executive MBA students at UT Arlington’s College of Business.
-No other Dallas EMBA or Fort Worth EMBA offers this certificate.

 This experience will enhance your knowledge of the dynamic field of Asian business and provide a platform of graduate course work, real-world experiences and high-level networking.